shaoanlu/mppi_cbf/README.md

 # mppi_cbf_playground
-Jupyter notebooks of my experiments with MPPI
+Jupyter notebooks of my experiments with MPPI and control barrier function.